09rajp/StellarApp/README.md

 ### APIs used

-[Open-weather] (https://openweathermap.org/terms) - To retrieve weather data in all pages [IP API] (ipapi.co/json/) - To detect user's location
+[Open-weather](https://openweathermap.org/terms) - To retrieve weather data in most pages